 We recommend clinical promotion programs that foster the development and recognition of nursing expertise.
 While experience is required for the development of expertise, experience alone does not guarantee the development of expertise.
-We believe that it is possible for nurses to accurately evaluate one another's level of clinical expertise as outlined in this work and that such peer evaluation can foster the development of clinical expertise as well as recognize and reward extant nursing expertise.
+We believe that it is possible for nurses to evaluate accurately one another's level of clinical expertise as outlined in this work and that such peer evaluation can foster the development of clinical expertise as well as recognize and reward extant nursing expertise.
 As hospital beds are reduced for cost savings, and nursing staffs are downsized, it is more important than ever to foster and retain the most expert nurses.
 This is best accomplished through peer review.

 The research methods used in this study to identify levels of practice by examining clinical narratives and direct observation of practice can be adapted to develop clinical promotion programs.
-A number of hospitals have used this approach1 that will be briefly described here.
+A number of hospitals have used this approach, which will be briefly described here.

-First, a Clinical Development Program Committee is established and the best nurse clinicians are identified and asked to submit clinical exemplars that represent the best of their practice.
-These exemplars are used to describe the top level of clinical nursing practice.
+First, a clinical development program committee is established, and the best nurse clinicians across the hospital, preferably two from each unit, are identified and asked to submit clinical exemplars that represent clinical situations of their practice that stood out for them.
+These can be situations where they felt very good or very bad about what occurred or a clinical situation that taught them something that developed their practice.
+These exemplars are used to describe the top level of clinical nursing practice and provide a sense of the strengths, limits, or difficulties of the practice in the organization at that point in time.
 It is assumed that organizational demands, resources, and constraints set limits on the level of nursing that can be consistently practiced within a setting.
 Clinical and caring intents, knowledge, skills, and notions of good are identified in the narratives, and these characteristics are used to described the expert level of practice.
 With each descriptive area or domain, there are actual exemplars to illustrate what is being characterized as expert practice.
 This methodology captures a living and growing tradition of excellence.
 There is no assumption that the sampled practice will cover all possible areas of expertise; however, the Clinical Promotion Committee is charged with sampling and illustrating a good representative sampling of the best practice.
-Usually three levels (beginning, competent, and expert) are established to begin the program, because three levels can reliably be identified by most nurses using a narrative methodology.
-As the practice develops, additional levels can be added.
+Usually, three levels (beginning, competent, and expert) are established to begin the program, because three levels can reliably be identified by most nurses using a narrative methodology.
+As the practice develops, a proficient level can be added, if considered useful.